CHEO-EHIL/pysdg-releases/README.md

 Comprehensive documentation for the latest version of `pysdg` is available at [pysdg documentation](https://cheo-ehil.github.io/pysdg-releases/latest/index.html).
 For documentation related to specific versions, please visit [pysdg releases](https://cheo-ehil.github.io/pysdg-releases/).

+### Note on Release Versions

+The latest release of `pysdg` is a stable version and does not include a "b" in its release number, indicating it is not a beta release.

 ### Installation

 You can install the package by using the appropriate release wheel file available in this repository.
 First, set up the virtual environment as detailed in the documentation.
 After downloading the wheel file, you can install it using pip.
 For example, to install `pysdg` v2.3.0, run: